swaminathanj/fsd/11_Django_Deployment.md

 ## Pre-deployment Steps
 * Move your code to GitHub repository
   * Create a repository in Github
-  * Note the name and the path to &lt;your-repo&gt;.git
+  * Note the name and the path to &lt;my-repo&gt;.git
   * Drag and drop you project folder into the repository
   * Commit